brownjm1968/sesh/README.md

 the Unresolved Resonance Region", Report GA-8380 (1968).
 This code has been adapted over the years from the input of several nuclear data researchers and their contributions are appreciated.

+`sesh` solves the problem of resonance self-shielding, the experimental effect seen in time-of-flight experiments where the measured time/energy-averaged transmission data cannot be compared directly to theoretical cross section due to the inequality: \<f(x)\> != f(\<x\>) for non-linear equations.

 ------------------------
 # Getting Started
 ------------------------